-Amounts in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table represent potential payments of awards under our 2012 Cash Incentive Plan (the "2012 Plan").
+Amounts in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table for fiscal years 2011 and 2013 represent payments of awards under our Cash Incentive Plan for each of those years.
 Each named executive officer's potential award was based on a specified percentage of his annual base salary and the potential award increases when and if a named executive officer's annual base salary increases.
-The GAAP operating income targets established under the 2012 Plan were not achieved so no payments were made to the named executive officers under the 2012 Plan.
+The GAAP operating income and revenue targets established under the Cash Incentive Plan for fiscal 2012 were not achieved so no payments were made to the named executive officers under the Cash Incentive Plan for fiscal 2012.

-See also the "Compensation Discussion and Analysis" above for more information about our 2012 Plan.
-Amounts in the Bonus column of the Summary Compensation Table represent signing bonuses paid to the executive officer pursuant to his respective employment agreement.
-See below for more information regarding these employment agreements.
+See also the "Compensation Discussion and Analysis" above for more information about our Cash Incentive Plan for fiscal 2013.

+Amounts in the Bonus column of the Summary Compensation Table represent service bonuses paid to the executive officer under a broad-based employment policy.

-Other elements of executive compensation include participation in a broad-based life and disability insurance program, broad-based medical benefits, and the ability to defer compensation pursuant to a broad-based 401(k) plan.
-Matching contributions of up to \$2,000 were paid in 2012.
-Matching contributions vest after four years of employment.
+Other elements of executive compensation include participation in a broad-based life and disability insurance program, broad-based medical benefits, and the ability to defer compensation pursuant to a broad-based 401(k) plan that provided matching contributions in fiscal 2011 and 2012 that were eliminated in fiscal 2013.
 The Company does not maintain a pension plan or any other defined benefit retirement plans.